WELCOME TO TRANSITION BUXTON

 BUXTON REPAIR CAFE IS A GREAT SUCCESS!

-The first monthly Buxton Repair Café was held on Saturday 28th September in the lower hall at Buxton Methodist Church on the Market Place 11am-3pm.
+The first monthly Buxton Repair Café is held on the 4th Saturday of the month in the lower hall at Buxton Methodist Church on the Market Place 11am-3pm.

 35 items came in for attention and most left fixed or at least improved.

 We had several toasters, 2 hoovers, a humidifier, 3 or 4 radios/cd players, an umbrella, an electric razor, a shopping trolley, several pairs of trousers, a tea pot lid, and the control for an electric train set, amongst other things.